There are a number of family owned stately homes in the area as well as a number of National Trust and English Heritage properties.

 Ilam Park is owned by the National Trust and is a great place for families and dog walkers, with gentle riverside walks, stunning gardens and the popular Manifold tea rooms.
 They often have family friendly events during school holidays and it is also a great base to walk to Dovedale and Thorpe Cloud.

 Lea Gardens is a Rhododendron Garden just outside the village of Lea.
 The Garden covers approximately three and a half acres and has over 500 varieties of rhododendrons, azaleas and other plants.
-The Garden is open to the public for viewing and plant sales and thee is a very popular tea room.
+The Garden is open to the public for viewing and plant sales and there is a very popular tea room.
+Usually open March – August.

 The imposing ruins of Peveril Castle stand high above the pretty village of Castleton.
 A climb to the castle at the top of the hill to enjoy the breathtaking views over the Hope Valley is a highlight of a family day out in Castleton.
 Explore the remains of the keep including the garderobe (medieval lavatory)!